Ivy23-git/Project1/README.md

 - Install the prerequisites
 - Make appropriate changes in file(s)
 - Run the server to see the changes
-- Add the changes and commit them (git commit -am "Improve App")
+- Add the changes and commit them (git commit -am "Done")
 - Push to the branch (git push origin improve-app)
 * Open the folder location on terminal and use the following command to run app: